khendarg/hvordan/docs/quod.md

 This can be done on multiple sequences.
 This tool mostly replicates [WHAT](http://biotools.tcdb.org/barwhat2.html).

+## Warning
+This script excludes the N-terminal `window` residues from graphs.
+Make sure length discrepancies with sequences are less than or equal to `window`

 ## Dependencies
 The following programs need to be available in your path for this program to run properly: